jcubic/lips/docs/docs/scheme-intro/what-is-lisp.md

 Scheme was designed by *Guy L. Steele* and *Gerald Jay Sussman* in a 1970s.
 They were playing with an idea called the actor model and trying to understand it by creating a simple implementation.
-That implementation later led to Scheme programming languages.
+That implementation later led to Scheme programming language.

 ## REPL
 REPL or [Read-Eval-Print Loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), is a way to interact with interpreter in an interactive way.
-Most modern interpreted programming languages that some kind of REPL, but it was first introduced in 1964 by [L. Peter Deutsch](https://en.wikipedia.org/wiki/L._Peter_Deutsch) and [Edmund Berkele](https://en.wikipedia.org/wiki/Edmund_Berkeley) for Lisp implementation on [PDP-1](https://en.wikipedia.org/wiki/PDP-1).
+Most modern interpreted programming languages have some kind of REPL, but it was first introduced in 1964 by [L. Peter Deutsch](https://en.wikipedia.org/wiki/L._Peter_Deutsch) and [Edmund Berkele](https://en.wikipedia.org/wiki/Edmund_Berkeley) for Lisp implementation on [PDP-1](https://en.wikipedia.org/wiki/PDP-1).